mob-programming/react-js/README.md

-# March Mob Programming Workshop Challenge
+# May Mob Programming Workshop Challenge

-Using React, create a click counter with a button and display of click tally.
+Using React, add to the existing app, a [Rot13](https://en.wikipedia.org/wiki/ROT13) encoder with an input text area, a submit button, and a display which shows the encoded value of the text.

-- When the button is clicked, the counter tally increments by one
+- When the submit button is clicked, encoded text is displayed in the display area.

-If that's too easy, add a reset button.
+If that's too easy, add a clear button.

-- When the reset button is clicked, the counter tally resets to zero
+- When the clear button is clicked, the display area is cleared.

+If that's too easy, add a Rot13 decoder, which will take Rot13 input, and output decoded text in the display area.

+If that's too easy, implement a ROT_n_ decoder, which will allow the user to specify the rotation length.

 ## Methodology
 Use TDD with Jest and React-testing-library.